Christ Crowned Lord Of All

 Unquestionably, the spiritual atmosphere is being defiled.
 Iniquity is abounding, as Scripture tells us it will be in the last days (Matt.
-24:14).
+24:12).
 The devil and his hosts are very active in going about to steal and to kill and to destroy.
 Pitfalls are many and varied.
 There are deceptions galore to draw us away from the truths of God’s Word.
-But praise God, if we are abiding in Christ, we are encased as it were, in Him: "Ye are dead, and your life is hid with Christ in God" (Col. 3:3).
-"Precious hiding place…in the shelter of His love…"
+But praise God, if we are abiding in Christ, we are encased as it were, in Him: “...Ye are dead, and your life is hid with Christ in God” (Col. 3:3).
+“Precious hiding place…in the shelter of His love....”

-Our prayer lives too, may need fresh empowerment from God.
-How the enemy fights prayer!
-He knows well the effectiveness of the fervent prayers of the righteous.
-Let us hold firmly to our place "in Christ," who is "far above all principality, and power, and might, and dominion, and every name that is named" (Eph.
-2:21).
+Let us hold firmly to our place “in Christ,” who is “far above all principality, and power, and might, and dominion, and every name that is named” (Eph.
+1:21).
 Christ is victor over all the powers of darkness, and in Him we have victory also.
 Draw upon the Holy Spirit who is given to help us in prayer (Rom.
 8:26).